-Crowther pleaded not guilty during his arraignment on Wednesday.
+The arrested man from Fort Myers pleaded not guilty during his arraignment on Wednesday.
 He claimed his company had used the funds it received for their intended purpose, sources indicate.
 If convicted, he could face from 10 to 30 years in federal prison.

 This isn’t the first alleged incident of a business owner being charged for fraudulently receiving PPP loans.
 In July, a Miami man was charged for purportedly receiving $3.9 million in PPP loans and using the funds to buy luxury goods, including a Lamborghini.